-Imaging sessions last about one hour.
+Scanning time is usually less than 30 minutes.
 If you have not been sedated, no recovery period is necessary.

 DEXA Bone Densitometry

 Dual-Energy X-ray Absorptiometry, (DEXA), uses small doses of ionizing radiation to create images of internal body structures to measure bone loss.
 The device delivers a low-dose X-ray beam with two distinct energy peaks, one absorbed by soft tissue, the other by bone.
 A computer subtracts the soft tissue information, leaving only the bone density measurement.